 Where to Buy

-The Anime series can be purchased in the US on DVD or Blu Ray through Sentai Filmworks, in the UK on DVD and Blu Ray through Manga Entertainment (DVD, BD) and in Australia on DVD and Blu Ray through Siren Visual (DVD, BD).
+The Anime series can be purchased in the UK on DVD and Blu Ray through Manga Entertainment (DVD, BD) and in Australia on DVD and Blu Ray through Siren Visual (DVD, BD).
 The series can also be streamed on Crunchyroll or The Anime Network in the United States, and on AnimeLab in Australia.